intarchboard/draft-protocol-greasing/draft-iab-protocol-greasing.md

 value, such that the grease value will not impact the actual version or features chosen, since it will not be selected by the receiving entity.

-Another method is where a protocol includes a recovery mechanism (e.g., an extra round trip to try with another option) if an unsupported version or feature is attempted.
+Another method is to have a protocol include a recovery mechanism (e.g., an extra round trip to try with another option) for cases when an unsupported version or feature is attempted.
 In this case, a grease value might be attempted at some frequency or opportunity that would not adversely affect performance.